-With this article, we start our series of tutorials on implementing in-app purchases into an app.
-Here is the list:
+With this article, we start our series of tutorials on integrating in-app purchases into an app.
+Here is what we’ll be talking about:

 In this part we will learn how to: